BryBTG/esx_traphouse/README.md

 # Legal
 ### License
-esx_traphouse - rob Traps
+esx_traphouse - Rob Trap Houses

-Copyright (C) 2015-2018 Jérémie N'gadi
+Copyright (C) 2015-2018 Jérémie N'gadi (Original Holdup script) Copyright (C) 2019-2010 - Micheal Luttrull

 This program Is free software: you can redistribute it And/Or modify it under the terms Of the GNU General Public License As published by the Free Software Foundation, either version 3 Of the License, Or (at your option) any later version.